haerimhwang/haerimhwang.github.io/_posts/tools/2023-06-11-English-subordination-sophistication-analyzer.md

 <br>

 * When you use this tool for your research, please cite:
     `Hwang, H. (accepted).
-The development of subordination sophistication in learner production: Effects of subordination type and finiteness.
+The impact of subordination type and finiteness on second language development in timed impromptu writing: An NLP-based analysis using the Subordination Sophistication Analyzer.
 Written Communication.`